tfe2-wiki/tfe2-wiki.github.io/scenarios.md

 ## City of the Key
 ---
 This is the last scenario.
 There will be all the production buildings up till experimentation lab (woodcutting center, stone mine, exploration center, machine parts factory, lab, tree plantation, rock teleporter, refined metal factory, computer chip factory, and experimentation lab) excluding woodcutting center and exploration center.
-There are 12 wooden houses, 2 mechanical houses (connected to machine parts factory), 2 pubs, 3 landing pads, 2 teleporters (enabled), workshop, computing research center, and the Secret Society of the Key on a svery small island.
+There are 12 wooden houses, 2 mechanical houses (connected to machine parts factory), 2 pubs, 3 landing pads, 2 teleporters (enabled), workshop, computing research center, and the Secret Society of the Key on a very small island.

 ### Tasks in this scenario